Henry Burr: Music

-It was around 1902 that he started to make recordings with Columbia Records and he used the name Henry Burr at that time.
-He arrived at a particularly opportune time for Columbia, as their star tenor, George J. Gaskin, was in the final years of his career.
+Around 1902 he started to record with Columbia Records as Henry Burr.
+He arrived at a particularly opportune time, as star tenor, George J. Gaskin, was in the final years of his career.
 Burr started recording for Edison Records in November 1904 under the name Irving Gillette.
 Disagreements with company executives resulted in his no longer recording for Edison after October 1914.
 He first recorded with Victor on January 4, 1905, and the recordings were released that March.
-On April 7, 1905 he recorded Egbert Van Alstyne's "In the Shade of the Old Apple Tree" which proved to be popular.
+On April 7, 1905, he recorded Egbert Van Alstyne's "In the Shade of the Old Apple Tree" which proved to be popular.
 It was also recorded by Billy Murray the same year.
 Burr proved to be a successful artist, recording thousands of songs for various labels under various names.
 In particular, he was very popular in the 1910s, as he had the most #1 hits in the decade, according to Joel Whitburn's research.
 His most successful recording was of "Just a Baby's Prayer at Twilight", which eventually sold a million copies.
 His total recordings were estimated to have sold around 240 million records.
 He would record with Leeds Talk-O-Phone, Angelophone and the American Record Company as well.
 His recordings also appear on International Record Company and department store labels such as Vim Records.